tsoj/ecs_prototype/README.md

     }
     SystemManager::addSystem(&gravitySystem, std::chrono::milliseconds(10));

-This system will only be called by `SystemManager::runSystems();` if the last call of this system was 10 milliseconds or more ago.
+This system will only be called by `SystemManager::runSystems()` if the last call of this system was 10 milliseconds or more ago.

 ##### Throw an event:
     struct SomeEvent